Karlsson-on-the-Roof: Cultural impact and adaptations

-Translated books and cartoon adaptation of the series became popular in the Soviet Union.
+Translated books and an animated adaptation of the series became popular in the Soviet Union.
 "Lillebror" has been changed to (Малыш), which means "Junior" or "Little boy".
 Other characters' names have not been changed.

 The two Soviet animated films Junior and Karlson (1968) and Karlson Returns (1970), directed by Boris Stepantsev at Soyuzmultfilm studio are among the most celebrated and loved cartoons in Russia and other formerly Soviet countries.
 Karlsson was voiced by Vasily Livanov and Junior by Klara Rumyanova in both animated films, while Fröken Bock was voiced by Faina Ranevskaya in the second film.
 In 1971, the character was also adapted for the stage at the Moscow Satire Theatre, where Karlsson was portrayed by Spartak Mishulin.

 A live-action version, Världens bästa Karlsson, was released in Sweden in 1974, as was an animated film in 2002.

 A Ukrainian military unit during the Russian invasion of Ukraine named itself after Karlsson-on-the-Roof and took the name "Karlsson-on-the-Roof Battalion".